aiven/terraform-provider-aiven/docs/resources/organization_application_user_token.md

 page_title: "aiven_organization_application_user_token Resource - terraform-provider-aiven"
 subcategory: ""
 description: |-
   Creates and manages an organization application user token in Aiven.
-Please note that this resource is in beta and may change without notice.
-To use this resource, please set the PROVIDERAIVENENABLE_BETA environment variable.
+  This resource is in beta and may change without notice.
+To use this resource, set the PROVIDER_AIVEN_ENABLE_BETA environment variable to true.
 ---

 # aiven_organization_application_user_token (Resource)

 Creates and manages an organization application user token in Aiven.

-Please note that this resource is in beta and may change without notice.
-To use this resource, please set the PROVIDER_AIVEN_ENABLE_BETA environment variable.
+**This resource is in beta and may change without notice.** To use this resource, set the `PROVIDER_AIVEN_ENABLE_BETA` environment variable to true.